 - mint chocolates

-It’s best to cut them first before storing them.
-They should stay fresh and chewy for up to 3 days.
-You can definitely make these ahead of time and they will taste just as yummy the next day.
+STORE cut Homemade Brownies in an airtight container for up to 3 days.
+Make these ahead of time and they will taste just as yummy the next day.

-For more brownie recipes, check out:
+For more brownie recipes:

 Homemade Brownies Recipe